Cal Water Alerts

 Testing for Lead in Schools’ Drinking Water

-Our Commitment to Supporting Schools’ Efforts to Ensure a High-Quality Water Supply
+Our Commitment to Supporting Schools’ Efforts to Maintain a High-Quality Water Supply

 In January 2017, the State Water Resources Control Board’s Division of Drinking Water (DDW) issued new guidelines for lead testing in schools that serve any kindergarten through 12th grade level students.
-At Cal Water, we are committed to supporting our schools’ efforts to protect students and ensure that the drinking water at their sites meets lead standards.
+At Cal Water, we are committed to supporting our schools’ efforts to protect students and supply drinking water at their sites that meets lead standards.

 Program guidelines and timeline